Ole Miss Rebels football: Uniforms

 Ole Miss primarily uses four jersey options along with two pant styles and two helmet variations.
 They often mix and match these jerseys, helmets, and pants to create a wide range of uniform combinations.
 Since the 2017 season, Ole Miss has taken the field in at least ten different uniform combinations.
 The Rebels have traditionally used red jerseys for their primary home uniforms and blue jerseys as alternates; both have bold white numbers and white vertical shoulder stripes.
 The Rebels have also made extensive use of their new "powder blues," a uniform combination consisting of solid white pants, a powder blue jersey with white shoulder stripes, and the powder blue helmet.
 This uniform combination started as an alternate uniform, but has become very popular among fans and players; since the 2020 season it has been worn as the primary home uniform.
 White jerseys with red numbers and stripes are typically used on the road.
 These jerseys are paired with either gray pants with red and blue stripes or solid white pants, though for the 2018 season were paired with white pants with red stripes as part of a "white out" uniform combination.
 A similar white road uniform with navy stripes and letters has also been used.

 Typically, Ole Miss uses one of two helmet designs.
-The Rebels’ traditional primary helmet is navy blue with a single red stripe and “Ole Miss” written in script on each side.
-The other helmet's blue is a lighter color, a shade known as “powder blue.”
+The Rebels’ traditional primary helmet is navy blue with a single red stripe and "Ole Miss" written in script on each side.
+The other helmet's blue is a lighter color, a shade known as "powder blue."
 In recent years, the powder blue helmet has seen more and more use.
-Since its reintroduction in the 2019 season, the Rebels have worn powder blue helmets in over half their games, typically with their red or white jerseys, and have arguably become the teams primary helmet.
+Since its reintroduction in the 2014 season, the Rebels have worn powder blue helmets in over half their games, typically with their red or white jerseys, and have arguably become the team's primary helmet.